-Do we happy ending for Nashville‘s iconic Exit/In?
+Do we have a happy ending for Nashville‘s iconic Exit/In?

 If you’ve been following the story, you’ll remember that the building housing the historic menu was put up for sale back in February.
 The owner of the venue, Chris Cobb, then made an unsuccessful attempt to bid on the building to preserve the historic Exit/In.